 Nature has the power to heal and cleanse.

-It creates human awareness and connections that aligns our spiritual health and fills the mind with deeper insights into life.
+It creates human awareness and connections that align our spiritual health and fills the mind with deeper insights into life.
 It has a powerful therapeutic effect that no one can explain.
 The unassuming act of touching a tree, appreciating the beauty of a flower or breathing fresh, crisp air all put the mind and spirit in a state of peace and serenity.

 According to EJ Milner-Gulland of Oxford University, “ the well-being of our nature, well-being of our wildlife and the well-being of our environment including humans well-being are all interconnected, the key is to harmonious tune in to our environment.
 It is important therefore to practice self-respect and offer respect to nature to achieve the ultimate wonders of our nature.
 It provides all aspect of human needs and it does not think of any harm.
 But as a reminder, the moment that humans abused its richness, nature doesn’t have any other option but to create his way to stop all negative action causing harm to its purest state.”